Trap Generator

 Trigger: enemy, an enemy in disguise asks for help.

-Countermeasures: A successful DC 20 Insight check can tell that the enemy is lying.
+Countermeasures: A successful DC 10 Insight check can tell that the enemy is lying.
 A successful DC 10 Dexterity check using thieves' tools disarms the trap.
+The doors can be opened with a DC 10 Dexterity check using thieves' tools.

 Destroying Traps